Kizaki

 POST /projects -> createProjectRoute

-}This is appropriate when you need HTTP semantics directly, but still want normal user identity, policies, and tenant scoping.
+Provides normal user identity, policies, and tenant scoping.

 apiKey(scope)

-Use apiKey(scope) for machine-to-machine access.
+Use for machine-to-machine access.

 routes("/v1", auth: apiKey(read)) {